mavryk-network/mavryk-protocol/docs/developer/protocol_environment_upgrade.rst

 The set of libraries a protocol is compiled against is called the *protocol environment*, or simply, the *environment*.

-Each protocol is compiled against a given environment, as declared in the protocol's ``TEZOS_PROTOCOL`` manifest file.
+Each protocol is compiled against a given environment, as declared in the protocol's ``MAVRYK_PROTOCOL`` manifest file.
 In order to ensure that old protocols can still be compiled in the future, all the environments are set in stone: their interface cannot ever be modified.
 Consequently, when new features are needed for new protocols, a whole new environment must be created (otherwise, if no new feature is needed, a protocol can use the same environment as its predecessor's).

 This page details the process of creating a new environment by copying the latest environment and building upon it.
 In the rest of this page, ``<N>`` is the version number for the new environment you are creating and ``<N-1>`` is the version number for the existing environment that you are copying from.